Nau Mai, Haere Mai Ki Aotearoa

 Wine, music and song in sunny east-coast Gisborne on New Year’s Eve.
 Top DJs, hip-hop acts, bands and singer-songwriters are all part of this annual New Year’s celebration.

-- Emergency Number – 111 is the number in New Zealand for police, fire or ambulance services.
+111 is the Emergency Number in New Zealand for police, fire or ambulance services.

-- Internet access – Free WiFi hotspots can be found in the larger cities in New Zealand, as well as in public libraries and i-SITE Visitor Information Centres.
+Free WiFi hotspots can be found in the larger cities in New Zealand, as well as in public libraries and i-SITE Visitor Information Centres.
 Some cafes and restaurants also provide a free WiFi service when you purchase food or drink.
 Many hotels and lodges will also have internet access available for their guests.
-However, small towns and rural regions have limited internet options, and if it is important to you to stay connected while you are travelling, we would recommend purchasing a plan from one of New Zealand’s main telecommunication networks (Vodafone, 2degrees or Telecom) for the duration of your visit.
-We can help you organise this.
+However, small towns and rural regions have limited internet options.